DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-_Rebin a spectrum with a given step_.
-The step can be expressed in any unit of wavelength or velocity.
-Start and end wavelength may be specified, e.g. to align the rebinned spectrum to other spectra.
-If start or end wavelength are None, rebinning is performed from the first to the last wavelength of the input spectrum.
-A new session is created with the rebinned spectrum.
-Other objects from the old session (line lists, etc.) are discarded.
+*Apply a new binning to a spectrum, with a constant bin size.*

+The algorithm for re-binning is described in [Cupani et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016SPIE.9913E..1TC/abstract).
+It properly weights the flux contributions from the old bins to the new ones, also when the former overlap with each other (as it happens when several exposures of the same object are combined into a single spectrum).

+The new grid is designed to fully cover the original range of the spectrum (when `xstart` and `xend` are `None`) or a specified range (useful when different spectra must be re-binned to the same grid).
+It is defined in either wavelength or velocity space, as specified by the chosen `xunit`.
+Any gap in the original binning are filled with a specified `filling` value, to ensure that the final grid is equally spaced.

+Columns `y` and `dy` of the input spectrum are both re-binned to the new grid.
+If a column `cont` is present and `norm` is `True`, `y` and `dy` are normalized to `cont` in the re-binned spectrum.

+A new session is created with the re-binned spectrum.
+All other structures from the original session (line lists, etc.) are not propagated to the new one.

 ###  Convolve with gaussian
 <table>
   <tbody>
     <tr>